airmash-refugees/airmash-games/README.md

 # Game server data

-These files are used to generate the JSON data served by https://data.airmash.online/games.
+These files are used to generate the JSON data served by https://data.airmash.online/games and https://starma.sh/games.

 One record per line, with fields separated by the `|` character.